 Keeping tabs on competitor Twitter accounts takes time and effort.

 But Twitter competitor analysis may be easier than you think.
-But you need the right tools.
+You just need the right tools.

-Twitter competitor analysis is a detailed look at what your competitors Twitter activity.
-It analyzes competitor account attributes, metrics, and weekly performance trends.
-This gives you a bird’s eye view of Competitor Twitter accounts.
+Twitter competitor analysis gives insight into competitors Twitter activity.
+It analyzes account attributes, metrics, and weekly performance trends.

 - Interaction Style